tundish/blathnaid/blathnaid/book/chapters.rst

 come down to fetch a cask back upstairs.
 Jack never saw who it was because he took care always to be far back in the shadows.

-He had also to remember not to leave tracks in the dust or to tear down any cobwebs lest he be discovered.
+He had also to remember not to leave tracks in the dust or to tear down any cobwebs, lest he be discovered.
 So when he was not rolled up in his blanket he was standing motionless, sometimes for hours.

 Standing